-The Philippine Government declared Martial Law on the entire island of Mindanao on 23 May 2017 following clashes between government forces and a terrorist group in Marawi City.
-While the Government has announced the end of fighting in Marawi City, Martial Law remains in place across the whole of Mindanao and has been further extended until 31 December 2019.
+The Philippine government declared Martial Law on the entire island of Mindanao on 23 May 2017 following clashes between government forces and a terrorist group in Marawi City.
+The Martial Law was lifted on 1 January 2020 but Mindanao has remained under a state of national emergency.

-Singaporeans travelling to or residing in Mindanao are strongly advised to take all necessary precautions for their personal safety, including monitoring the local news and heeding the instructions of the local authorities.
+Singaporeans travelling to or residing in the affected areas of Mindanao are strongly advised to take all necessary precautions for their personal safety, including monitoring the local news and heeding the instructions of the local authorities.
 Singaporeans should remain vigilant and where possible, avoid crowded places, public gatherings, and areas where there are ongoing police or security operations.
 Singaporeans should also purchase comprehensive travel insurance and be familiar with the terms and coverage.
-Singaporeans are encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/ so that they can be contacted should the need arise.
+Singaporeans are encouraged to e-register with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/ so that they can be contacted should the need arise.
 Singaporeans are also advised to stay in touch with their families and friends so that they know you are safe.
-Those in need of urgent consular assistance should contact the Singapore Embassy in Manila or the 24-hour Ministry of Foreign Affairs Duty Office at:
+Those in need of urgent consular assistance should contact the Singapore Embassy in Manila or the 24-hour Ministry of Foreign Affairs Duty Office.

 Embassy of the Republic of Singapore in the Philippines

 505 Rizal Drive, Bonifacio Global City, Taguig

 Emergency Tel (after hours): +63 917 860 4740

 Tanglin, Singapore 248163